turri21/Jaguar_Senhor/README.md

 Dev notes: To synthesize for Senhor use the "Jaguar_ReworkSingle.qpf" - Only a single SDRAM stick is supported.

+Not needed in v20260323
-Constraints file Jaguar_ReworkSingle.sdc (same as PSX.sdc) has been reworked, in order to fix the pixel artifacts in 1080p.
+(Constraints file Jaguar_ReworkSingle.sdc (same as PSX.sdc) has been reworked, in order to fix the pixel artifacts in 1080p.)

 ___